sciZer0/newdiscoveries/a/README.md

 =====

-Now, let’s consider, for example, the 1st second of this free-falling — in the table it is the “1st second of fall” line (the "1st second of fall" line).
+Now, let’s consider, for example, the 1st second of this free-falling — in the table it is the “1st second of fall” line.

 <p align="center">
   <img src="/assets/images/table.png"/>
 </p>

-Importantly, during the 1st second of the free-falling, the object is moving Summary Distance (D) as the sum (as the result of the sum) of the two absolutely different sorts of distances, D1 and D2:
+Importantly, during the 1st second of the free-falling, the object is moving Summary Distance (D) being the sum (the result of the sum) of the two absolutely different sorts of distances, D1 and D2:

 D = D1 + D2

-In detail:
+In detai,

-D1 is the Non-Inertial Distance being moved by the object due to pushing the object done by Gravitational Force (i.e. due to Pushing (Work) of Gravitational Force during the 1st second) — note that Non-Inertial Distance (D1) is the same (4.9 m) during every single second
+D1 is Non-Inertial Distance the object is moving during the given second due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, i.e. precisely due to Work of Gravitational Force (Invisible Hand) during the given second:

 D1 = AddedVelocity/2 * t = Δv/2 * t = 9.8 (m/s) / 2 * 1 (s) = 4.9 meters

+Note: Non-Inertial Distance (D1) is the same (4.9 m) during any given second

+D2 is Inertial Distance the object is moving during the given second due to Inertia — i.e. not due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia.

-D2 is Inertial Distance — since at the beginning of the 1st second the object hadn’t accumulated any Velocity (v = 0 m/s), it means that during the 1st second the object wasn’t moving inertially (by inertia)
+Since at the beginning of the 1st second the object hadn’t Accumulated Velocity (v = 0 m/s), it means that during the 1st second the object wasn’t moving inertially (with Inertia, by Inertia)

 D2 = v * t = 0 (m/s) * 1 (s) = 0 meters